-Recent work on the growth rate of fish exposed to temperature increases showed that the stochasticity of recruitment and density-dependence overrides the background influence of global warming (Neubauer et al in press).
-It was concluded that extreme or catastrophic events such as marine heatwaves may have a greater influence on recruitment and biomass than the incremental changes of background warming (Neubauer et al in press).
+Recent work on the growth rate of fish exposed to temperature increases showed that the stochasticity of recruitment and density dependence overrides the background influence of global warming (Neubauer et al 2023).
+It was concluded that extreme or catastrophic events such as marine heatwaves may have a greater influence on recruitment and biomass than the incremental changes of background warming (Neubauer et al 2023).